kubero-dev/kubero/README.md

 Kubero initiates two containers: one for cloning your repository and another for building your app.
 Once the build is complete, Kubero will launch the final container and make it accessible via the configured domain.

 ## Features
-- Create unlimited CI pipelines with up to 4 separate **staging environments** for all your applications
+- Create unlimited CI/CD pipelines with up to 4 separate **staging environments** for all your applications
 - Automatically build, start, and cleanup **review-apps** after opening/closing a pull request
 - Automatic **redeployment** of the app based on a push to a branch or tag
 - Create scheduled tasks as **cronjobs**